rashidx0234/DashcamVideoTampering/README.md

 🚀 Coding used:
 1. Python3 - Used for the entire codebase
-2. Jupyter Notebook – For interactive code and data analysis
+2. Jupyter Notebook – For interactive code, data analysis and to run this projet
 3. NumPy – For numerical computations
 4. OpenCV – For image and video processing
 5. Scikit-Learn – For machine learning models